 How Much is the Average Birth Injury Settlement?

+Seeking legal advice can help you to determine when to file a medical malpractice lawsuit.
 A birth injury caused by a doctor’s negligence is a medical malpractice case.
 A medical professional’s actions or inactions prior to, during and after the birth of your baby could cause birth injuries.
 The happiness of holding your child for the first time could be marred by the thoughts of all of the medical care you will need to provide – and whether you can afford it.
 In some cases, you might not find out that your child suffered a birth injury until months later.